ScorpionesLabs/DVS/Readme.md

 The author or any Internet provider bears NO responsibility for misuse of this tool.
 By using this you accept the fact that any damage caused by the use of this tool is your responsibility.

-### Remote Registry access (MS-RRP) - how the DVS framework utilizes that protocol
+### Registry access - how the DVS framework utilizes that protocol
-* Remote Registry access
+* Registry access
   1. Probe 445 port in order to interact with remote registry.
   2. Check if the remote-registry is enabled.
   3. Interact with remote registry.